AllianceAuth-Apps/aa-taskmonitor/README.md

 ### Step 1 - Check prerequisites

-Task Analytics is a plugin for Alliance Auth.
+Task Monitor is a plugin for Alliance Auth.
 If you don't have Alliance Auth running already, please install it first before proceeding. (see the official [AA installation guide](https://allianceauth.readthedocs.io/en/latest/installation/auth/allianceauth/) for details)

 ### Step 2 - Install app